 Visit the link below to learn more about the Meeting of Pyry and the 75th anniversary in 2014.

-Also read the article, "Poland's Overlooked Enigma Codebreakers," by Gordon Corera for BBC News via the link below.
+Also read the article, "Poland's Overlooked Enigma Codebreakers," by Gordon Corera for BBC News and "Polish Codebreakers 'cracked Enigma before Alan Turing'" in the Telegraph - links below.

 And read, "The Hacker Who Saved Thirty Million Lives," by Wojciech Oleksiak - about Polish mathematician Marian Rejewski via the link below.